 The Authority has been engaging and is continuing to engage with minority populations and low-income populations as well as services that serve these populations to identify the concerns of individuals about the effects of the project.
-The Authority will continue to engage with these communities between the release of this Draft EIR/EIS and the release of the Final EIR/EIS to identify potential specific measures to reduce harm associated with the remaining effects summarized in Chapter 5, Environmental Justice, that the Authority can implement or support to improve conditions for minority populations and low-income populations so as to reduce those otherwise disproportionately high and adverse effects resulting from the project.
-Separate from the outreach associated with the enhancement planning process, the Authority will continue to engage with populations affected by the project from release of the Draft EIR/EIS and through the release of the Final EIR/EIS.
+The Authority will continue to engage with communities and individuals that would be affected by the project after release of the Final EIR/EIS and after adoption of the Record of Decision to implement commitments made during the NEPA and CEQA review process, to manage construction and operational effects on minority populations and low-income populations, and to ensure equitable participation in the benefits of the HSR project.